-When members of The Movement take part in a swimming activity in open waters of Class B1 or higher, there must be one responsible person in overall control.

-- (b) This person must meet the requirements of any written operating procedure and carry out a risk assessment for the location and activity. - (c) Where an attendant lifeguard is provided they must follow the direction of the lifeguard on duty. - (d) Where an attendant lifeguard is not provided, leaders must ensure appropriate safety cover is present.
-The safety cover must either: - Hold the relevant elements of the RLSS Water Safety Management Programme (WSMP) as outlined below, (or an equivalent or higher qualification), and work within the remit of their award: - o Sea (beaches etc): WSMP level 1, level 2 (beach) and level 3. - o Flat inland water (lakes, lochs etc): WSMP level 1, level 2 (flat water) and level 3. - o Moving inland water (rivers etc): WSMP level 1, level 2 (river) and level 3.
+- When members of The Movement take part in a swimming activity in open waters of Class B1 or higher, there must be one responsible person in overall control. - This person must meet the requirements of any written operating procedure and carry out a risk assessment for the location and activity. - Where an attendant lifeguard is provided they must follow the direction of the lifeguard on (c) duty. - Where an attendant lifeguard is not provided, leaders must ensure appropriate safety cover is present.
+The safety cover must either: - Hold the relevant certification as outlined by the National Conservation Commission for lifeguards, (or an equivalent or higher qualification), and work within the remit of their certificate or: